-Before we ate lunch, Dan Go and myself did a quick interview with him.
+Before we ate lunch, Dan Go and I did a quick interview with him.

-Dan Go and I are going to ask Brad a couple of questions about what he does.
+Dan Go and I will ask Brad some questions about what he does.

 Rick Kaselj: Dan, I will get you to introduce yourself.

 Dan Go: Hi, this is Dan Go from 6MinutesSuperhuman.com.
-I am very glad to be talking with my friend right here whom I consider to be the father when it comes to intermittent fasting.
+I am very glad to be talking with my friend right here, whom I consider being the father when it comes to intermittent fasting.

 Rick Kaselj: Brad, introduce yourself.
 Please give us a brief background of who you are.

-Brad Pilon: My undergrad work was nutrition.
+Brad Pilon: My undergrad work was in nutrition.
 I was studying to be a dietitian.
-When I finished school I went and worked in the supplement industry for 6 years in research and development.
+When I finished school, I worked in the supplement industry for six years in research and development.
 I got tired of working and went back to school.

-I started out by saying “okay, let me look at fasting and see what’s wrong with it” and then I will build my awesome diet.
+I started by saying, “Okay, let me look at fasting and see what’s wrong with it,” Then, I will build my awesome diet.

 When I realized that a lot of what I thought I knew about fasting was wrong.
-I had to decide if I would continue with my own personal beliefs on dieting or I can change direction with this fasting thing and figure out how it affects the body.
+I had to decide if I would continue with my personal beliefs on dieting or if I could change direction with this fasting thing and figure out how it affects the body.

 Then Eat Stop Eat was born from that.

-Brad Pilon: My vision for Eat Stop Eat is after the fad of fasting has come and gone is it’s a way for people to realize that it’s okay to take a break from eating .
+Brad Pilon: My vision for Eat Stop Eat is after the fasting fad has come and gone.
+It’s a way for people to realize that it’s okay to take a break from eating.

-You don’t have to eat when you are not hungry but at the same time even when you are hungry you can eat if you want to.
-It is sort of regaining control of eating what you want to eat.
+You don’t have to eat when you are not hungry, but at the same time, even when you are hungry, you can eat if you want to.
+It is regaining control of eating what you want to eat.

 A lot of what we eat is based on attitude and norms.
 It’s a cultural responsibility and a social responsibility.
-That people are not restricted by timing and social responsibility but they can control what, when and where they eat.
+Those people are not restricted by timing and social responsibility but can control what, when, and where they eat.

-Rick Kaselj: Then looking at the length of time that people shouldn’t eat, what length is best?
-Is it like 4 hours, 6 hours, 2 days or 5 days?
+Rick Kaselj: Then, looking at the length of time that people shouldn’t eat, what length is best?
+Is it like 4 hours, 6 hours, two days, or five days?